harrypmdev/help-me-pest-control-website/README.md

 **Footer**

-- The footer is shown at the bottom of all pages like the navbar is at the top, lending the site aesthetic cohesion and design consitency
+- The footer is shown at the bottom of all pages like the navbar is at the top, lending the site aesthetic cohesion and design consitency.
 - Four social media icons are shown which link to their relevant pages and give the user more ways to view the company in action and make contact.

 <details>